Would you like to stay healthy when you travel? It’s not that difficult! Buy good travel insurance and stick to this basic advice.

 If you buy something from a street vendor, make sure that it’s freshly prepared and not previously fried, put on display and then fried again.

 Truth to be told, you can be as careful as it gets, but if you really want to have a great experience and get to know the country and culture it is better to be a little bit more adventurous and try as many things as you can.
+And if you are worried about tummy problems, check out my post about how to fight a nasty stomach bug when you travel.

 What about ice and water?